City of Rochester Marina Site Research

 except one are on bedrock platforms.
 The one site which is not is the Marina site.

-This is the first document to describe the research by LeBella Associates,
+This is the first document to describe the research by LeBella Associates, Foundation Design and others

 describing the site conditions and associated costs and risk.
 This research was paid for by the City of